mamigay/fallen-society/README.md

 Special thanks as well to iAmMe27 for his fantastic modlist Wasteland of Depravity.
 Check it out ;) Also I stole a lot of text from his readme for this modlist :D sorry mate^^ Check him out [here](https://github.com/iAmMe27/WoD)

-Thanks to the Wabbajack Team and the fantastic team of the JollyCoOperators Discord ;)

 ***

 # Updating The Modlist